 The fourth suspect was listed as 47-year-old Olaf O. All are German citizens, prosecutors said.

-"According to the findings to date, the aim of the organisation was to mount in smaller groups attacks on well-known Salafists, mosques and hostels for asylum seekers in Germany," said the prosecutors based in the southwestern city of Karlsruhe.
+“According to the findings to date, the aim of the organisation was to mount in smaller groups attacks on well-known Salafists, mosques and hostels for asylum seekers in Germany,” prosecutors said.

-The four were arrested based on warrants issued Tuesday by a federal judge on charges of founding a terrorist organisation.
+The four far-right suspects were arrested based on warrants issued Tuesday by a federal judge on charges of founding a terrorist organisation.